greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Notes**
 	* Traditional criteria for when res ipsa loquitur can apply:
-		1. The specific kind of accident is one that doesn't ordinarily happen without some negligence
+		1. The specific kind of accident is one that doesn't ordinarily happen without some negligence **AND**
-		2. The instrumentality of the accident was under sole control of the ∂
+		2. The instrumentality of the accident was under sole control of the ∂ **AND**
 		3. π can not have caused the accident in any way
-	* Restatement criteria:
+	* 2nd Restatement criteria:
-		1. The specific kind of accident is one that doesn't ordinarily happen without some negligence
+		1. The specific kind of accident is one that doesn't ordinarily happen without some negligence **AND**
-		2. Other causes, like involvement of π or 3rd parties, are ruled out by the evidence.
+		2. Other causes, like involvement of π or 3rd parties, are ruled out by the evidence  **AND**
 		3. ∂ had some duty that he breached which caused the accident.

 #### Procedural incidents